-The focus of the School's governmental fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
+The focus of the School's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the School's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of the School's net resources available for spending at the end of the fiscal year.

-As of the end of the current fiscal year, the School's General Fund reported an ending fund balance of \$1,560,780, an increase of \$687,458 from the prior year.
-This includes activity from GALS Middle School, GALS High School, and the Boys School of Denver.
-By a vote of the School's board of directors, The Boys School of Denver was closed effective June 30, 2020.
-For school-level financial statements, see the supplemental schedules on pages 40 and 41.
+As of the end of the current fiscal year, the School's General Fund reported an ending fund balance of \$1,625,537, an increase of \$116,874 from the prior year after a restatement of beginning fund balance.
+More information related to the restatement maybe found in Note 14 of the financial statements.